bernard-rr/pdf_master/README.md

 # PDF Master

 Welcome to PDF Master!
-This is a Python application built with Streamlit that allows you to perform two main operations on PDF files: splitting and combining.
-With PDF Master, you can easily manage your PDF files by breaking them into smaller parts or merging multiple PDFs into a single file.
+This is a Python application built with Streamlit that allows you to perform three main operations on PDF files: splitting, combining, and converting images to PDFs.
+With PDF Master, you can easily manage your PDF files by breaking them into smaller parts, merging multiple PDFs into a single file, and converting images to PDF format.

 **Live Deployment**: [PDF Master](https://pdfmaster.streamlit.app/)